Recreation

 Christchurch City Libraries lists literary prize winners and links to catalogue searches, but we may not hold copies of all titles mentioned.

-The Commonwealth Writers Prize, established in 1987, is sponsored by the Commonwealth Foundation with the support of the Macquarie Foundation.
-Any work of prose fiction is eligible, i.e. a novel or collection of short stories.
-The work must have been written by a citizen of the Commonwealth, must be of a reasonable length and be in English.
-There is no restriction on setting, theme or mode.
+The Commonwealth Writers Prize was established in 1987 and was sponsored by the Commonwealth Foundation with the support of the Macquarie Foundation.
+Any work of prose fiction was eligible, i.e. a novel or collection of short stories.
+The work had to have been written by a citizen of the Commonwealth, be of a reasonable length and be in English.
+There was no restriction on setting, theme or mode.
+Each regional winner received £1,000.
+The overall best book winner received £10,000 and the overall best first book winner received £5,000.

 2010